-This Deluxe Canister set is the top of the line offering from McCullough, priced at about $200.
+This Deluxe Canister set is the top of the line offering from McCullough.
 It combines a super powerful steam engine with a full set of attachments for dealing with all your floors, from hardwoods to concrete.
 We love it because it not only steam mops with incredible power, but is also versatile enough to clean the rest of your house.

 The floor head is incredibly versatile.
 It’s equipped with heavy-duty scrubber brushes, which you can cover with extra-large mop cloths for use as a steam mop on pretty much any flooring.
 The brushes are great for concrete, whether in the garage or on the walk.
 The mop pads are ideal for hardwood floors and more delicate tiles.

 At 13” x 8.5”, the floor head provides more coverage than traditional steam mops.
 The 64 oz. water tank provides up to 2 hours of steam power, and the steam is pressurized at 48 psi.
 The Deluxe set comes with an incredible 23 different attachments and accessories–more than any set we looked at.
 We also love that they can all be stored onboard.
 This makes up for the bulk of the canister.

 The narrow “pen” wand is one of the best attachments.
 Previous buyers said it works on just about everything, producing a narrow, intense jet of steam.
 It’s great for blasting grout without having to scrub as hard.
 It also cleans very well in corners and around bathroom fittings for cleaning hard water deposits and other gunk.